Maureen Mmadu

-Maureen Nkeiruka Mmadu (born 7 May 1975) is a Nigerian football coach and former midfielder.
+Maureen Nkeiruka Mmadu (born 7 May 1975) is a Nigerian football coach and former international who played as a midfielder.
 As a player she most recently represented Avaldsnes IL, a First Division team based on Norway's west coast.
 She played for several other teams in Norway's Toppserien as well for Linköpings FC and QBIK in the Swedish Damallsvenskan.